 Tomato vines need support to yield abundant, juicy harvests.
+What is the best way to support tomato plants?
 Tomato cages, trellises, ladders, and wooden stakes are just some of the popular reinforcements used to keep plants off the ground.
 The benefits of caging tomatoes are plentiful and include less disease and pest-laden plants, unsoiled fruit, and smoother, tastier harvests.
-To help you find the best support system for your tomato plants, we’ve written a comprehensive buyer’s guide and paired it with reviews of a few of our favorite tomato cages.
+To help you find the best support system for your tomato plants, we’ve written a comprehensive buyer’s guide and paired it with reviews of a few of our best tomato cages.

 Best Tomato Cages 2018